tcelovsky/rails-api-js-project/NOTES.md

 1. cd into the new Rails repository just created.
 2. In your terminal enter `rm -r .git`
 3. cd back to the top folder of your project
-4. Ensure that the itmes listes in the .gitignore file at the root of your project are prefaced with the name of your backend repository.
+4. Ensure that the items listes in the .gitignore file at the root of your project are prefaced with the name of your backend repository.
 For me this meant adding 'backend-rails-api' at the front of each item listed in the .gitignore file.

-Continuiong with the backend setup:
+Continuing with the backend setup:

 2. cd into the new folder just created.
 3. Navigate to the gemfile and uncomment gem 'rack-cors'.
 This will allow [Cross Origin Resource Sharing (CORS)] (https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) in the API.
 CORS is a security feature that prevents API calls from unknown origins.